snyk/jobs/Head-of-People-Operations.md

 - Guide managers in helping employees develop their skills, and in measuring employee performance
 - Invest in building a diverse team and keeping an inclusive environment
 - Own various business operations activities, including managing offices, supporting finance, personal admin, etc.
+- Handle benefits and compensation across departments and office locations
 - Manage office admins in one or more remote locations

 ### Skills & experience